jrgsepulveda/GoogleBooksReactSearch/README.md

 ![Webpage](/client/src/utils/images/GoogleBooks.png)

 ## Usage
-Enter a search in the search box to query any of the columns.
-You can also sort the columns by assending and descending order by clicking on the header.
+Enter a search in the search box to query the API and get book results based.
+You can then expand the information for the book or save the book.
+On the save tab you will get a query of saved books from the database.
+You can delete any book on the list by clicking on the delete button.